fbsamples/video-template-builder/README.md

 # Video Template Builder

 This framework allows you to create custom video templates using static images and metadata, making it easier and more efficient to produce video content on a larger scale.
+Doing so can help run optimized campaigns.

 ## Design